 Q: Can I switch schools during my three-year teaching obligation?
 Or grade levels/subjects?

-A: It is strongly preferred that a Fellow remain at the school where s/he begins his/her teaching career.
-However, we understand that in some instances, a change of school is necessary.
-Regardless of where a Fellow teaches, he/she will have the full benefit of mentoring throughout their three-year commitment.
+A: While it is preferred that a Fellow remain at the school where s/he begins his/her teaching career.
+In some instances, a change of school is necessary.
+Regardless, Fellows will have the full benefit of mentoring throughout their three-year commitment.

 Teaching Commitment and Other Obligations